-- applied the surface energy balance formalism to hydology with focus on evapotranspitration,
+- applied the surface energy balance formalism to hydrology with focus on evapotranspiration.

-- quantified processes related to buildt-up and melt of snowcover, as well as the mass balance of a glacier.
+- quantified processes related to built-up and melt of snow cover, as well as the mass balance of a glacier.

 - understood how the surface energy formalism is implemented in climate models, driving both the atmospheric and ocean circulation.

-This course has a limited capacity of maximum16 students.
+This course has a limited capacity of maximum of 16 students.
 If there are more applicants than avaliable these students will have priority.

-- Other master students at the Geosciences (master's two years).
+- Other master students at the master programme in Geosciences (UiO).

 - MSc single course students.